Rouliboy/game-rental/README.md

 You will first have to understand what the business rules are, and then implement this new feature, showing us your design/refactoring skills.

-Tip: When you find you have to add a feature to a program, and the program's code is not structured in a convenient way to add the feature, first refactor the program to make it easy to add the feature, then add the feature.

-Whenever you do refactoring, the first step is always the same.
-You need to build a solid set of tests for that section of code.
-The tests are essential because even though you follow refactorings structured to avoid most of the opportunities for introducing bugs, you are still human and still make mistakes.
-Thus, you need solid tests.

 ## Build

 All you need to build this project is Java 11 or later, Maven 3.0 or later.